Rapper Kodak Black gets probation in teen's assault case - WTMJ

 FLORENCE, S.C.
 (AP) — Rapper Kodak Black was sentenced to probation Wednesday for assaulting a teenage girl in a South Carolina hotel room.

-Black as originally charged with rape, but accepted a deal and pleaded guilty to first-degree assault at the Florence County courthouse.
+Black was originally charged with rape but accepted a deal and pleaded guilty to first-degree assault at the Florence County courthouse.

 Black, whose legal name is Bill Kapri, faces a 10-year suspended prison sentence.
 He won’t have to go to prison on the charge as long as he completes 18 months of probation, media outlets reported.